 - Historical Hero Upgrade:

 - The show makes much of Alexander Hamilton's anti-slavery stance to make him sympathetic and likable.
-Historians note that the real Hamilton never made any significant speeches or proposed any real policies to clamp down on slavery, and that his abolitionism was more a token gesture than anything concrete, with historian Eric Foner noting that while some might argue Hamilton was more anti-slavery than Jefferson, for most of his life, elitism and property rights were far more important issues.
+Historians note that the real Hamilton never made any significant speeches or proposed any real policies to clamp down on slavery, and that his abolitionism was more a token gesture than anything concrete, with historian Eric Foner noting that while some might argue Hamilton had issues with slavery, for most of his life, elitism and property rights were far more important issues.
 The Schuyler family was a slaveowning family and Hamilton negotiated, on occasion, the sale and acquisition of slaves and runaways for the family.
 In addition, for all that the play emphasizes Hamilton's immigrant success story, in real-life he made it harder for immigrants to find property and voting rights.
 As Sean Willentz notes, Hamilton was a man of the "1%" and not a populist hero.

 - Washington is portrayed the most sympathetically, even though like Jefferson he owns slaves and was classist in his early years as general.
 Nevertheless, in all of his songs he comes off as a Reasonable Authority Figure who treats Hamilton with firm kindness and thinks of the country's good.
 Washington is generally regarded more lightly regarding slavery, because he released his slaves upon his death, which few of the other Founding Fathers did.